 A fuel stabilizer helps prevent this deterioration by keeping the fuel molecules stable.
 Fuel stabilizers can keep your engine running on clean fuel by extending the fuel life.
 Let’s discuss this topic briefly through this article.

 Should I Use Fuel Stabilizer in My Lawn Mower : The Definitive Answer

 Yes, you should stabilize your lawn mower fuel if you plan to store it.
 If you’re like most people, you probably wait until the end of the season to think about storing your lawn mower.

-However, taking a few minutes to prepare your mower for storage can save you time and money down the road.
-One of the most important things to do is to add fuel stabilizer to the regular gas tank.
+But taking a few minutes to prepare your mower for storage can save you time and money down the road.
+One of the most important things to do is to add a fuel stabilizer to the regular gas tank.
 This will help prevent the fuel from degrading over time and causing damage to the engine.

 Typically, fuel stabilizers are designed to prevent fuel deterioration and free of corrosion.
 You can use it to prevent damage from ethanol fuel on your lawn mower engines.
 Ethanol blended fuel can attract moisture, which leads to corrosion and deposits in the fuel system.

 It prevents these occurrences by keeping the fuel clean and preventing moisture from condensing in the fuel tank.
 These stabilizers also help the engine run more smoothly and prevent fuel-related problems such as engine hesitations and stalling.

 For these reasons, it is always a good idea to use a lawn mower fuel stabilizer when planning to store it for an extended period.

 How to Use Fuel Stabilizer in Your Lawn Mower : Step by Step Guide